swiftlang/swift-evolution/proposals/0000-add-sequence-based-init-and-merge-to-dictionary.md

 ## Alternatives considered

-As suggested in the thread, a method could be added to `SequenceType` that would build a dictionary.
+As suggested in the thread, a method could be added to `Sequence` that would build a dictionary.
 This approach seems less of a piece with the rest of the standard library, and overly verbose when used with a `Dictionary` that is only passing through filtering or mapping operations.
-In addition, I don't think the current protocol extension system could handle a passthrough case (i.e., something like `extension SequenceType where Generator.Element == (Key, Value)`).
+In addition, I don't think the current protocol extension system could handle a passthrough case (i.e., something like `extension Sequence where Generator.Element == (Key, Value)`).

 An earlier version of this proposal suggested a non-failable version of the sequence-based initializer that would implicitly choose the final value passed as the "winner".
 This option makes too strong an assumption about the desired behavior for duplicate keys, leading to an unpredictable and opaque API.